 - Old Age Pension — starting with the pension reform, to be eligible for old-age pension benefits, the insured must be at least 65 years of age if male or 62 years of age if female.
-The minimum number of contribution months has also changed; being a minimum of 240-contribution months required to the male population and 180-contribution months required to the female population.
+The minimum number of contribution months has also changed, being a minimum of 240 contribution months required for the male population and 180 contribution months required for the female population.
 The old-age pension is equal to 70% of the benefit salary plus 1% of the benefit salary for every 12 months of contributions, up to a maximum of 100%.

 - Special Pension — A special pension is payable to employees who work in excessively fatiguing, unhealthy, or dangerous occupations if contributions have been paid for 15, 20, or 25 years.
 The benefit equals 100% of the benefit salary.
 The accumulated funds in the employee’s Guarantee Fund for Length of Service (Portuguese Fundo de Garantia por Tempo de Serviço – FGTS) account are payable upon retirement.

 The pension for death is a benefit provided by the local government through the Brazilian social security system (INSS).